sanyalsubhajit39/covid-screening/README.md

 # ################################################ CROWD SCREENING WITH DEEP LEARNING #########################

-# GreenHolics- This algorithm will be integrated in the edge nodes of the CCTV cameras to detect realtime gathering and report to thr authourity
+# GreenHolics- This CNN -CC algorithm will be integrated in the edge nodes of the CCTV cameras to detect realtime gathering and report to thr authourity
 # 2 nd-part

 ## YOU must edit Your .jsons to point to thhe respective locations on your downloaded datasets